Excited for our chance to go boating in Bermuda, we failed to check our sense of direction and ended up lost, wet, and nearly shipwrecked!

 Finding Our Private Beach

 It had been a rough go for a while, but we all stuck together and weathered the storm.
-Christina and I smiled at our smiling, happy children and counted our blessings that we had survived the day and would have some great stories to tell.
-We were looking forward to heading back to Horseshoe Bay to experience flying C’s homemade kite in the annual Kite Festival.
+Christina and I smiled at our giggling children and counted our blessings.
+We had survived the day and would have some great stories to tell.
+We were looking forward to heading back to Horseshoe Bay and flying C’s homemade kite in the annual Kite Festival.

 I asked the kids if they wanted to go boating in Bermuda again the next day.
 They looked at me and they both screamed “NO!”